 WebWorkTravel makes traveling the world while working online more fun and productive.
-Connect to other digital nomads, learn where to go or join us on a workation in Spain.

 The Tarifa workation is a business and networking event.
 Therefore the cost of the ticket is tax deductible in most European countries!

 Getting to Tarifa is very easy.
 Simply take a plane to Malaga, Jerez de la Frontera, or Gibraltar.

 You’ll find the best deals (starting at around €50 from anywhere in Europe) with one of the following budget airlines.